 Effective application performance management depends on modern network performance management tools.
 Kentik helps service assurance engineers that are tasked directly with nurturing the viability and performance of their applications in their organizations no matter what networks are used.
 Kentik builds on highly accurate network visibility in near real-time to facilitate service assurance enabling:

-Kentik’s adoption of a big data architecture is at the core of network monitoring platform Kentik Detect®.
+Kentik’s adoption of a big data architecture is at the core of the Kentik Network Observability Cloud.
 This brings great advantages for service assurance analytics, as big data is not only about handling large volumes of data, but also about letting network operations staff navigate through and explore that data very quickly.

 Service assurance will be a key driver for using network data to understand how organizations are operating from second-to-second and how specific service assurance use cases are analyzed and presented.
 To see how Kentik Detect can help your organization analyze, monitor, and react to traffic patterns in the context of service assurance best practices, request a demo or sign up for a free trial today.